👀 Solink Secure Summit ’25 open for registration.

 April 9, 2024

-Here we will discuss different types of employee theft, ways in which employees can steal from companies and what a business can do to better defend themselves against them.
+Let’s take a moment to discuss 9 different types of employee theft, ways in which employees are stealing from companies and what a company can do to better defend themselves against the worst theft of 2024.

 How Solink Helps 1

+When it comes to employee theft, look no further than Solink to help to be the biggest weapon you have against it.
 Solink is a platform that connects your point of sale transactions with your video footage and looks for unusual transactions and activity in the data.
 Having Solink connected to your systems is like having eyes on every transaction.
-Search by employee name, product sold, coupon type, or time of day and see exactly what was printed on each receipt, with a perfectly-synced video clip to give you visual context.

 What Is Employee Theft?